-From being visible in the community to building community and school relations, it is clear that optics are important.
-The five desired qualifications defined outlined in this paper are clearly necessary skills for district leaders as identified by those they serve.
+community and school relations, it is clear that optics are important.
+The five desired qualifications outlined in this paper are clearly necessary skills for district leaders as identified by those they serve.

 Although these traits are the top five aggregated, every district looks slightly different when it comes to top priorities.
 It is imperative that stakeholders play a large role in determining desired qualifications for the next leader.
 Whether you are a candidate or board member hiring a district leader- these traits should be considered as interviews begin.